j19sch/j19sch.github.io/posts/2024/20241109-being-intentional-about-exploratory-testing.md

 So how can exploratory testing not be technical?

-# How does exploratory testing relate to prescribed testing?
+# How does exploratory testing relate to prescribed testing? <a id=exploratory-and-prescribed-testing />

 Exploratory testing is about learning and discovery.
 Prescribed tests (whether automated or not) are built based on that learning.
 Which is why in the [previous post of this series](link://slug/the-difference-between-a-test-case-and-a-requirement-is-the-moment-of-discovery) I stated: *"The difference between a test case and a requirement is the moment of discovery."* We discover things through exploratory testing and through requirements engineering.
 Requirements and prescribed tests (test cases) are the outputs of those discoveries.